bassamanator/Sovol-SV06-firmware/README.md

 | Disable  | `0`                        |
 | Enable   | `1` (default)              |

-##### I want to use a filament sensor.
+### I want to use a filament sensor.
 How do I set it up?

 You can find information about the physical setup [here](https://github.com/bassamanator/everything-sovol-sv06#filament-sensor).

-##### I have a simple filament sensor connected.
-How do I enable/disable it?

-Make the following changes according to your needs.
+Adjust behaviour according to your needs.

 | File     | `cfgs/misc-macros.cfg`             |
 | -------- | ---------------------------------- |